 - the MO data as binary body part with content type set as "application/octet-stream"; and

 - a "DeliverReqData" object as another body part with "data" attribute refer to the MO data binary part.

+- MO Exception Data Flag to indicate the start or stop of MO Exception Data delivery for the first new RRC Connection which is triggered for "MO exception data" and the first new RRC Connection afterwards without "MO exception data".;

 2a.
 On success, "204 No Content" shall be returned.